What is Compassion?

 This change in perspective will not just help you understand what the person needs but it will also help you feel true compassion for the person from the bottom of your heart.

 Compassion is something which comes from within the heart and soul.
 Why do you think true compassion can never be faked?
 Try to be fully involved with the other person and focus on the smallest of things that are unique to the person.
-This way rather than feeling a general feeling of compassion for everybody in the persons situation, you will be able to directly relate with him or her and do your best to help them.
+This way rather than feeling a general feeling of compassion for everybody in the person's situation, you will be able to directly relate to him or her and do your best to help them.

 By compassion we make others' misery our own, and so, by relieving them, we relieve ourselves also - Thomas Browne, Sr.